 The shape of the figure symbolizes the Apollo CM.

-The red figure-eight orbited the Earth and Moon, representing not only the number of the mission but the translunar and transearth trajectories.
+The red figure-eight orbited the Earth and Moon, representing not only the mission’s number but also the translunar and transearth trajectories.

 Apollo 9 Patch